Harry Kane (illustrator)

-Harry Kane (Kirchner) (July 2, 1912 - March 1988) was a twentieth century American illustrator and artist who was born Harry Kirchner and was of Russian/Jewish descent.
-Primarily known for his work on the children's books, "The Three Investigators", he had a career that spanned over 50 years, doing work on paperback covers, advertising art, men's adventure magazines, movie posters and much more.
+Harry Kane (Kirchner) (July 2, 1912 – March 1988) was a twentieth century American illustrator and artist who was born Harry Kirchner and was of Russian/Jewish descent.
+Primarily known for his work on the children's books, The Three Investigators, he had a career that spanned over 50 years, doing work on paperback covers, advertising art, men's adventure magazines, movie posters and much more.

 Early life

+Harry Kirchner was born in Philadelphia on July 2, 1912.
+His parents were from Odessa; his father was a tailor.
+His mother died when he was five years old, and he was raised mostly by his sister.